d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_framework_a_comparative_overview.md

 ## 8. What the Framework Should Claim at the Present Stage

-The framework should presently make five claims, and no stronger claim than these is needed.
+The framework should presently make six claims, and no stronger claim than these is needed.

 ### 8.1 First claim: recovered kinematic structure